Krarilotus/Stronghold-Crusader-efficient-AI/README.md

 You can find the newest aggressive aic made by Krarilotus in the repository.

+You can also find 15 maps in the testmaps folder, that are good for testing any aiv's in AI vs AI matches.
+Keep in mind, that not all AIV's always have to fit all spots, but the AI's should mainly be functional anyways.
+Green Heaven unlocked is only playable in the Extreme version of the game.

 The buildorder documentation can be found here:

 https://drive.google.com/file/d/13cHmkyjpywZD7oydFVsDScVvBXqjFc_R/view?usp=sharing